This whole wheat pizza dough is the last pizza dough recipe you’ll ever need!

 The truth is, I was trying to make the whole wheat pizza dough recipe out of the Clean Eating Magazine I just bought, but I didn’t have enough of some ingredients, or any of the others.
 So I improvised.

 I also cut down on the salt by half, and the oil by a third.

 What I got, it probably the best pizza dough I’ve ever had.
 Soft, chewy and full of fabulous flavor.

 How I love pizza!
-I firmly believe it should be its own food group on the food group pyramid.
+I firmly believe it should be its own food group.
 But maybe that’s just me.

 Oh I’m sorry, did you want the recipe?
 Silly me.
 Here ya go!

 The last pizza dough recipe you'll ever need.
 It's clean, tasty and pretty much makes the perfect crust!
 (At least in my opinion...)

 - 1 tbsp. honey